 - Local sporting events

-- Church, Synagogue, and Mosque trip, in-house Chaplain services/other spiritual activities
+- Church, Synagogue, and Mosque trips, in-house Chaplain services/other spiritual activities

 - Family Days and Holiday Celebrations